chingu-voyages/voyage-project-tier1-arraygame/README.md

 either 2 rows by 3 columns or it could be 3 rows by 2 columns.

-If it turns out that there's no room on the grid for your array, the player will forfeit their turn and wait until the next turn to try again.
+If it turns out that there's no room on the grid for your array, the player can't update the grid and must wait until their next turn to roll again.

-The game will end when one of the following conditions is reached:
+The game will end when one of these conditions are reached:

 1. A pre-defined period of time is reached.
 Whoever has the highest score wins.
 2. A player forfeits two consecutive turns.
 In this situation,